vaelgates/arkose/index.md

   <div class="inner">
     <div class="row align-items-center">
       <div>
         <p>Arkose is an early-stage, field-building nonprofit with the mission of improving the safety of advanced AI systems.
-At Arkose, our primary organizational focus is supporting researchers, engineers, and other professionals interested in contributing to technical AI safety.
+At Arkose, our primary organizational focus is supporting researchers, engineers, and other professionals interested in contributing to technical AI safety research.
 Our approach encompasses a range of activities, with the following core elements:</p>

         <ul>
         <li>Hosting calls and other support programs that provide<b> connections, mentorship, resources, and tailored guidance</b> to researchers, engineers, and others with relevant skill sets to facilitate their engagement in AI safety technical research.
 Machine learning professionals are invited to <a href="apply">apply for an Arkose Consultation Call</a>.</li>